mdgaziur/findex/README.md

 # Findex

-<p>Findex is a highly customizable application finder written in Rust.
-It uses GTK and focuses on performance</p>
+Findex is a highly customizable application finder written in Rust.
+It uses GTK and focuses on performance

 ![Screenshot](screenshot.png)